What Can Someone Do With Your IP Address? What Your Internet Connection Says About You in 2025

 How Can I Stop Hackers From Getting My IP Address?

-To stop hackers from getting your IP, you have to use the right cybersecurity tool to protect your online activities and adhere to a set of best practices.
+To stop hackers from getting your IP, you have to use the right cybersecurity tool to protect your online activity and adhere to a set of best practices.

 Protecting Your Online Activity With a VPN

 Moreover, hundreds or even thousands of VPN users can share one IP address.
 This helps you blend in with the crowd, making it nearly impossible to track you down.
-What’s more, the VPN assigns you a dynamic IP address that changes regularly for additional anonymity.
-Some VPNs offer static IP addresses, too, though those are only useful to businesses.
+Some VPNs offer static IP addresses too, though those are useful only to businesses.

 Keeping Your IP Address Safe: More Tips